Industrial Wireless Part 1: Cutting the Cord in Industrial Automation

 - Perform an audit.
 Before installing a new network, bring in a spectrum analyzer and find out what’s on the floor.
 It’s almost a guarantee that you will discover multiple devices or networks no one knew existed.
 These need to be folded into the overall plan and potentially updated to optimize spectrum use.

 - Diagram the plant floor.
 Detail the layout, sharing network cabling, network jacks, control cabinets, concrete pillars, etc. This is crucial information to help your vendor begin the design process.

 - Run a small pilot project.
 Make sure the solution works for your application, but make sure that your vendor and solution can scale.
 “It’s good to start small, but you should also have a plan for a full-cycle deployment ready when you do your pilot project,” says Elmgren.
 “If not, it’s easy to get stuck in the proof-of-concept area.”

 - Don’t forget cybersecurity.
 The 2013 Target data breach caused by the theft of credentials from an HVAC vendor who was logging in to systems remotely.
 Make sure to follow best practices and avoid introducing vulnerabilities.

 Adopting industrial wireless is about more than simply convenience.
 It equips operations to respond to customer demand more rapidly and effectively.
 “Businesses are looking at how they can reorganize assets more quickly with wireless connections than with wired, so it is clearly how they can be more agile,” says Grossetete.
 “At the same time, they also want to enhance their ability to innovate.”
 The right wireless network can help industrial word achieve both goals.

-Part two of this article, focusing on cellular solutions over licensed spectrum, will appear in June 2021.
+Part 2 of this article focuses on cellular solutions over licensed spectrum.